 With each broadcast comes something as predictable as orange slices after a youth soccer game.
 That, of course, is the broadcast starting with only Michaels by himself before Collinsworth smoothly slides into the frame.

 It happened when the Chicago Bears hosted the Los Angeles Rams at Soldier Field last season.
 It happened when the Minnesota Vikings hosted the Green Bay Packers a couple of weeks before that.
-It’s happened every single time Tom Brady, Bill Belichick and the New England Patriots play or when the Dallas Cowboys or Philadelphia Eagles take the field for SNF.
+It's happened every single time Tom Brady or Bill Belichick and the New England Patriots play or when the Dallas Cowboys or Philadelphia Eagles take the field for SNF.

 The Internet, in all of its glory, loves the Cris Collinsworth slide, even those who are not fans of him as an NFL announcer and analyst.

 But wait.
 There's more.
 There's so much more.
 The Internet is the only thing in sports that can forever go undefeated and cover every single spread.

 This wasn't real, of course, but it needs to start becoming a thing everyone cheers for before the football game every Sunday night and during the playoffs on NBC.

 Collinsworth was a First-Team All-American quarterback for the Florida Gators and was a three-time NFL Pro Bowl selection during his playing days with the Cincinnati Bengals.

 However, the greatest play of Collinsworth's career just so happens to be the Sunday Night slide to Michaels in the opening minutes of NBC's broadcast each and every week.

 Needless to say, Collinsworth's slide belongs in the Pro Football Hall of Fame.
 It's absolutely electric.